First of all, two questions…

-Yes, the term catholic comes from two Greek words which means “according to the whole”.
-When Anglicans refer to the Anglican Church being catholic, they do not mean Roman Catholic.
+Yes, the term catholic comes from two Greek words which means “according to the whole” thus when Anglicans declare that the Anglican Church is part of the one holy, catholic and Apostolic church, they do not mean Roman Catholic.

 So why do Anglicans technically call their pastors “Priests”?
 Isn’t that a Roman Catholic thing?

-Perhaps you may be thinking that this is left over from the Roman Catholic Church, a vestige that the Reformation did not quite get round to eradicating when Thomas Cranmer sought to Reform the Church of England?
+Perhaps you may be thinking that this is left over from the Roman Catholic Church, a vestige that the Reformation did not quite get around to eradicating when Thomas Cranmer sought to Reform the Church of England.

 In the NT there is a word that refers to an elder and that word is presbyteros (for those into Greek, in Greek the word looks like this; πρεσβúτερος.
 It is the NT word designated for church leaders.When Christianity came to England in the Anglo-Saxon period, people did not speak NT Greek, but a form of Old English.
 So they pronounced the Greek word presbyteros as preost.
 Over time the word preost became “preest” or, “priest” in Middle English.
 And the understanding of this word “priest” was the same as the NT meaning of the term presbyteros.

 The role of the Prebyteros was to pastor God’s flock, their primary role was to preach and teach and care for God’s flock, like a shepherd.
 They in no way function as someone who has the power to ABC (Absolve, Bless, Consecrated) and to offer sacrifices to God.